-Setup Password-less Login [optional]
+Setting up an SSH key for Password-less Login [optional]

-We will now setup a public/private key identity, and configure your local computer and the Raspberry Pi to automatically use it, in order to allow convenient future ssh access to the Pi without requiring a password.
+You can setup a public/private key identity, and configure your local computer and the Raspberry Pi to automatically use it.
+This will allow SSH access to the Pi without requiring a password.
+Some people find this feature very convenient.